na-stewart/sanic-security/README.md

 * Refresh Two-step Verification

 A refresh token is used that lets the client retrieve a new two-step session.

+Refreshing verification does not have to occur conditionally.
+For example, you would refresh two-step verification if the client's existing two-step verification session has expired or the maximum amount of challenge attempts has been reached.

 ```python
 @app.post("api/verification/refresh")